-(b) Equipment
+(b) Equipment and leasehold improvements

-Equipment is recorded at cost less accumulated amortization and impairment charges.
+Equipment and leasehold improvements are recorded at cost less accumulated amortization and impairment charges.
 Amortization is recorded using the declining-balance method at a rate of 55% for computer equipment, 20% for office furniture and field equipment and 30% for vehicles.
+Leasehold improvements are amortized over the term of the lease using the straight-line method.
 Management reviews the estimated useful life and amortization method on an annual basis.
 Changes to the useful life or amortization method resulting from such review are accounted for prospectively.